 As a student at University of the West in Romania, in March of 1999, Cosmin followed signs for free pizza to hear American staff members talk about Jesus.
 He was curious, but wary.
 He had heard rumors about "crazy" and "dangerous" Americans.

-Still, Cosmin was intent on understanding Christianity and joined a Bible study with 2 Campus Crusade staff members.
+Still, Cosmin was intent on understanding Christianity and joined a Bible study with 2 Cru staff members.